GeniusJi/Coaching-Assistant-1/README.md

 # Coaching-Assistant-1
+A soccer position predictor.
 This ML model will help coaches and players find suitable positions.
 Recording stat on the playing field is required.